sb-mig/sb-mig/@sb-mig/sb-mig/README.md

 ✓ Datasource entries for 15559 datasource id has been successfully synced.
 ```

 You can also sync all datasources, and that's the command we strongly recommend.
-It will sync all datasources also the one from node_modules, so potentially from `ef-sbc`.
+It will sync all datasources also the one from node_modules, so potentially from `storyblok-components`.
 But will prefer syncing local ones, if there will be clash of datasources filenames (for example, you can have datasource from node_modules, but wanted to overwrite some fields, you will be able to do that.

 ```
 sb-mig sync datasources --all --ext